 - The Mushers Bowl Winter Carnival combines international dog sled competition with a good old fashion winter carnival.

-- The September Lakes Brew Fest allows you to sample the best in Maine (now New England too) brew while also trying our foods; enjoying local music and the popular Artisan Show.
+- The Maine Lakes Brew Fest allows you to sample the best in Maine (now New England too) brew while also trying our foods; enjoying local music and the popular Artisan Show.

 - Maine Blues Festival is the place for the best in state blues, all in one place.